Ptizef/navdata_pi/README.md

 There is no setting.
-The plugin uses ocpn congig parameters.
-In general, these parameters are apply in live, but it could be necessary to close and reopen ocpn (change langage ...)
+The plugin uses ocpn configuration parameters.
+In general, these parameters apply in live, but it could be necessary to close and reopen ocpn for some changes (language …).

-For those who had a look at the previous version, there no longer the grid window and no "Trip" data.
+For those who had a look at the previous version, there is no longer neither grid window nor "Trip" data.

 installation
 ============